nexus-rpc/sdk-go/README.md

 `Token` is the operation token as returned by a Nexus handler in the response to `StartOperation` or set by the client in the `NewHandle` method.

-#### Get the Result of an Operation
+#### Fetch the Result of an Operation

-The `GetResult` method is used to get the result of an operation, issuing a network request to the handle's client's configured endpoint.
+The `FetchResult` method is used to get the result of an operation, issuing a network request to the handle's client's configured endpoint.

-By default, GetResult returns (nil, `ErrOperationStillRunning`) immediately after issuing a call if the operation has not yet completed.
+By default, FetchResult returns (nil, `ErrOperationStillRunning`) immediately after issuing a call if the operation has not yet completed.

-Callers may set GetOperationResultOptions.Wait to a value greater than 0 to alter this behavior, causing the client to long poll for the result issuing one or more requests until the provided wait period exceeds, in which case (nil, `ErrOperationStillRunning`) is returned.
+Callers may set FetchOperationResultOptions.Wait to a value greater than 0 to alter this behavior, causing the client to long poll for the result issuing one or more requests until the provided wait period exceeds, in which case (nil, `ErrOperationStillRunning`) is returned.